troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 (such as File) and not implemented at all in some other drivers.
 * --cache-root-dir=str
 For File backend, specify the root directory in to which cache files are placed.
-Default is a per-user directory in the temporary file storage.
+Default is a per-user sub-directory under the user's .xmltv directory.

 Extra Options
 -------------